| The Case for a National Individual Investment

 before-tax income inequality to continue to rise, but use taxation and

 government transfers to re-distribute that income through various programs.
+The conventional approaches employed in America have been

 to pursue the first and third options.
 This is basically what the New